 Other product options include capsules, gummies and topical creams and salves.
 There is no “best” way to consume CBD oil for everyone.
 It’s really more of a personal preference.

 STEP 3: If you choose to order CBD oil online, how do you choose a company to order from?

 If you ask 10 people to tell you the best CBD oil brand, you are likely to get 10 different answers.
 There are literally thousands of companies that are currently selling CBD oil products online.

 Are they all the same in terms of product quality and customer service?
 Absolutely not!

-To help those who are overwhelmed by the number of choices, we maintain a short list of CBD oil brands that we recommend.
+To help those who are overwhelmed by the number of choices, we maintain a short list of the best CBD oil brands based on our research.
 These brands have been vetted for product quality, customer service and feedback from users.

 A few do’s and don’ts when buying CBD hemp oil online:

 - DO only buy from a company that provides third party lab reports.
-Reputable companies have these lab reports which validate quality on their websites or make them easily available via email.
+Reputable companies make third party lab reports readily available to consumers.
 If a company won’t provide third party lab reports, then you really have no idea what’s in their product.

 - DON’T pick a brand based on the recommendation of one person on social media.
 There are many multi-level marketing brands of CBD oil brands being sold by online “brand ambassadors.”
 Some of them are known to make inflated claims and personal testimonials to sell their products.
 Be wary of claims that sound too good to be true.

 - DO your own research and read reviews of different brands before choosing a brand.
 There is NO brand that works for everyone.
 Go with the brand that feels right for you and your situation.

 - DO consider buying a CBD oil sample before you commit to a larger purchase.
 Quality CBD oil is not cheap.
 So getting a sample bottle of CBD oil can give you the chance to see if that brand works for you without breaking the bank.